Solo Darling: Shine Wrestling (2013–2015)

 Darling wrestled her first match for Shine Wrestling on April 19, 2013, at Shine 9, where she competed against Rhea O'Reilly and Brittney Savage in a three-way match.
 At Shine 10 on May 24, 2013, she teamed up with Heidi Lovelace and Luscious Latasha, falling short to Jessie Belle, Sassy Stephie and Sojournor Bolt in a Six-woman tag team match.
 At Shine 12 on August 23, 2013, she teamed up with Nikki Roxx as part of the Daffney's All Star Squad stable to defeat The West Coast Connection (Su Yung and Tracy Taylor).
 At Shine 13 on September 27, 2013, Darling faced Mercedes Martinez in a losing effort.
 She participated in a Shine Tag Team Championship tournament, where she teamed up with Heidi Lovelace on January 24, 2014, at Shine 17 as The Buddy System to defeat Brandi Wine and Malia Hosaka.
 They lost the semi-final match to Made in Sin (Allysin Kay and Taylor Made) the same night.

 Beyond Wrestling (2018–2021)

 Darling spent almost three years with Beyond Wrestling.
 She wrestled her last match at Beyond Project Reality on May 6, 2021, where she fell short to Aaron Rourke as a result of a singles competition.
-She has retired from professional wrestling ever since.
+She has been on hiatus from professional wrestling ever since.

 Personal life

-Garibaldi identifies herself as pansexual.
-She came out in late 2020 during the pride month.
+Solomita identifies herself as pansexual.
+She came out in late 2020 during pride month.